nus-cs2113-AY2324S2/ip/docs/README.md

 ### `deadline` - Creates a Deadline

 Adds a Deadline into the task list.
+The description and /by date of the Deadline must be provided.

 Example of usage: